When We Cease to Understand the World: Critical reception

-The book was shortlisted for the International Booker Prize in 2021, and was selected by Barack Obama in 2021 for his annual Summer Reading List.
-While Labatut said the book is a "work of fiction based on real events", John Banville of the British magazine, The Guardian called it "a nonfiction novel, since the majority of the characters are historical figures, and the narratives were based on historical facts."
+In 2021 the book was shortlisted for the International Booker Prize, and appeared on Barack Obama's annual summer reading list.

+John Banville of The Guardian called it "a nonfiction novel, since the majority of the characters are historical figures, and the narratives were based on historical facts."
 Ruth Franklin of The New Yorker compared the novel to the works of W. G. Sebald and Olga Tokarczuk.

-Corinna da Fonseca-Wollheim in The New York Times Book Review praised the book as "a gripping meditation on knowledge and hubris.
-[Labatut] casts the flickering light of gothic fiction on 20th-century science", while John Williams wrote that the novel "fuses fact and fiction to turn the modern history of physics into a gripping narrative of obsessed scientists, world-changing discoveries, and the ultimate results—often quite dark—of our drive to understand the fundamental workings of the universe."
-While reviewing the book for The Wall Street Journal, Sam Sacks praised the book as "darkly dazzling", further asserting that Labatut illustrates "the unbreakable bond between horror and beauty."
+Corinna da Fonseca-Wollheim, in The New York Times Book Review, praised the book as "a gripping meditation on knowledge and hubris" while John Williams wrote that the novel "fuses fact and fiction to turn the modern history of physics into a gripping narrative of obsessed scientists, world-changing discoveries, and the ultimate results—often quite dark—of our drive to understand the fundamental workings of the universe."
+While reviewing the book for The Wall Street Journal, Sam Sacks praised the book as "darkly dazzling", further writing that Labatut illustrates "the unbreakable bond between horror and beauty."

-In a starred review by Publishers Weekly, the book was called "Labatut's stylish English-language debut" while asserting that "it offers an embellished, heretical, and thoroughly engrossing account of the personalities and creative madness that gave rise to some of the 20th-century's greatest scientific discoveries."
-Constance Grady of Vox wrote "When We Cease to Understand the World is one of the most beautiful books I've read all year, and one of the weirdest, too.
-Its subject seems to be scientific awe: the cosmic horror of seeing what lies at the center of the universe, and how very far such realities are from our small human ways of perceiving the world."
+Publishers Weekly lauded the author and about the book, wrote that it "offers an embellished, heretical, and thoroughly engrossing account of the personalities and creative madness that gave rise to some of the 20th-century's greatest scientific discoveries."
+Constance Grady of Vox wrote "When We Cease to Understand the World is one of the most beautiful books I've read all year, and one of the weirdest, too."